Image

 Accelerating Generative Models and Nonconvex Optimisation

-I have organised (together with Sotirios Sabanis) a two-week Theory and Methods Challenges Fortnight (TMCF) event on Accelerating generative models and nonconvex optimisation.
+I have organised a two-week Theory and Methods Challenges Fortnight (TMCF) event on Accelerating generative models and nonconvex optimisation.
 The events took place in person and online at Turing HQ based in the British Library, London.
 The first week took place from June 6th to 10th, 2022, and the second week took place from September 5th to 9th, 2022.
 The final workshop of the event occurred on March 24th, 2023, at Turing.
 Recordings of this workshop are now available.

 The event consisted of several challenges and participants tackling them.
 It has been a lot of fun -- if you are interested in organising such an event, check TMCF calls from Turing webpage.